-Kerendia (finerenone) is a brand-name prescription medication.
-The Food and Drug Administration (FDA) has approved it to decrease the risk of certain problems in adults with chronic kidney disease related to type 2 diabetes.
+Kerendia (finerenone) is a brand-name drug that’s prescribed to decrease the risk of certain problems in adults with chronic kidney disease related to type 2 diabetes.
+Kerendia comes as an oral tablet that’s typically taken once per day.
+Its dosage can vary depending on certain factors.

 Specifically, this medication can decrease the risk of: